How To Open A Dispensary In New York

 Who is responsible for the regulation of Cannabis in New York?

 The bill sets out with a goal of having 50% of licenses given out to “social equity applicants”.
-This means individuals from communities disproportionately impacted by cannabis prohibition, minorities, women-owned businesses, service disabled veterans, and distressed NY farmers.
+This means individuals from communities disproportionately impacted by cannabis prohibition, minorities, women-owned businesses, service disabled veterans, distressed NY farmers and service-disabled veterans.

 In the upcoming weeks and through 2021, we anticipate many new events that will affect how quickly this happens and what the requirements will look like to start a marijuana dispensary and when the state will start accepting license applicants.
 By adding yourself to our New York Cannabis Mailing List (Below), we will keep you updated on all relevant news that matters and not so easy to find news and comments based on New York Legalization below.
 This includes but is not limited to: